 Are you in for a wild time during your stay here in Myrtle Beach?
 No, it’s not what you’re thinking … A wildly unforgettable experience is waiting to be discovered at TIGERS Myrtle Beach Safari, a local hidden treasure of global proportions, that’s home to more than 130 wild animals, including 60 tigers.
 Once you do, it will be life-changing.
 TIGERS is not a zoo or a drive-thru safari.
 The animals here on our 50-acre wildlife preserve are center stage in this fully interactive, hands-on Wild Encounters Tour, where you can actually cuddle up to tiger cubs, pet wolf pups, share a laugh with our apes, witness adult tigers running at full speed across the lawn, and feed Bubbles, our African elephant.
 Plus, this is the only place in the world where you can meet the liger, the world’s largest big cat at more than 900 pounds.
 It’s a three-hour tour that’s once in a lifetime.
 Take a walk on the wild side.

-Book your TIGERS Wild Encounters Tour now and receive preferred hotel pricing.
+Book your TIGERS Wild Encounters Tour below to receive preferred hotel pricing.

 Big M Casino is a hit with locals and guests alike!
 This five hour casino cruise heads out of the inlet before hitting open waters to start your games of chance!
 Treat yourself to an all you can eat buffet that will fuel you up for maximum playing strength!
 Try your hand at slots, craps, roulette, blackjack and more!See more »